 A kid who has whooping cough will need rest, plenty of fluids to drink, and healthy food.
 Someone with whooping cough will need to stay home from school and probably take antibiotics (medicines that fight infections from bacteria).
 These medicines can keep the pertussis bacteria from infecting others, because pertussis is really contagious.

 Even if you don't feel sick but you've been around someone who has whooping cough, your doctor will probably give you antibiotics.
 While getting better, people with whooping cough need to see a doctor to make sure their breathing and cough are improving.

 In addition to getting better, parents need to make sure a kid with pertussis doesn't spread it to other kids, especially babies who haven't had their pertussis vaccination yet.
 Pertussis can be a very serious illness for a baby.

 You can avoid whooping cough by getting the pertussis vaccine, called the DTaP, which is part of the normal vaccine schedule the doctor gives you.
 The shot prevents two other illnesses — diphtheria and tetanus — in addition to pertussis.

 Today, kids are usually given five doses of the vaccine against whooping cough.
 The first three shots are given while a kid is a baby.
 Another is given when a kid is a toddler and the fifth one is given between ages 4 to 6.
-And now, doctors want to give another shot when a kid is older — like 11 or 12 — to make sure he or she is still protected.
+And now, doctors want to give another shot (called the Tdap) when a kid is older — like 11 or 12 — to make sure he or she is still protected.